greg-raven/Impeachment-Chronicles/_posts/2020-08-10-judicial-watch-uncovers-timeline-of-fusion-gps-steele-going-back-to-2015.md

 ---
-title: 'Judicial watch uncovers timeline of Fusion GPS/Steele going back to 2015'
+title: 'Judicial Watch uncovers timeline of Fusion GPS/Steele going back to 2015'
 layout: post
+author:
+- Judicial Watch
 ---

 Strzok and Page’s names are connected to meetings and phone calls in the UK and DC